StevenTammen/bibledocs.org/content/prayer-list.md

 ### Safety

-- For the safety of Odii and his wife in their occasionally dangerous and unstable living circumstances.
+- For the safety of Odii and his fiancée in their occasionally dangerous and unstable living circumstances.

 ### School and work